apiaryio/api-elements/docs/element-definitions.md

 Note that because types may be restricted to exactly one value, an Element MAY match only a single value; such an Element still represents a type, not the value itself.

-An Element can therefore be thought of as a predicate that holds iff given value is in its value category.
+An Element can therefore be thought of as a predicate that holds if, and only if, given value is in its value category.
 Given `Number` is the predicate classifying rational numbers, `Number(42.0)` SHALL hold, whereas `Number("foobar")` SHALL NOT.

 ### Overview